VirtuslabWorkshops/terraform-workshop/docs/naming_convention.md

 ![naming_convention.png](naming_convention.png)
 `<resource_type>-<workload>-<enviroment>-<location>[-<instance>]`

+> In some cases dashes are ommited as they are not allowed or become problematic with several type of resources.

+## Resources

 | Asset type         | Resource provider namespace/Entity          | Abbreviation |
 |--------------------|---------------------------------------------|--------------|
 | Resource group     | Microsoft.Resources/resourceGroups          | `rg`         |